googlearchive/angularfire-seed/README.md

 ### Configure the Application

  1. Open `app/js/config.js` and set the value of FBURL constant to your Firebase URL
- 1. Go to your Firebase dashboard and enable email/password authentication under the Simple Login tab
+ 1. Go to your Firebase dashboard and enable email/password authentication under the Auth tab
  1. Copy/paste the contents of `config/security-rules.json` into your Security tab, which is also under your Firebase dashboard.

 ### Run the Application